MelSumner/MelSumner.github.io/_posts/2024-08-02-types-of-accessibility-approaches.md

 ---
 layout: post
-posttitle:  Approaches to Accessibility and Other Things
+title:  Approaches to Accessibility and Other Things
 slug: types-of-accessibility-approaches
 updated: 2024-08-07
 ---